zj972/leetcode/code/007. Reverse Integer/README.md

 # 7. Reverse Integer

-Reverse digits of an integer.
+Given a 32-bit signed integer, reverse digits of an integer.

-Example1: x = 123, return 321
-Example2: x = -123, return -321

-Have you thought about this?

-Here are some good questions to ask before coding.
-Bonus points for you if you have already thought through this!

-If the integer's last digit is 0, what should the output be? ie, cases such as 10, 100.

-Did you notice that the reversed integer might overflow?
-Assume the input is a 32-bit integer, then the reverse of 1000000003 overflows.
-How should you handle such cases?
+##### Example 1:

+Input: 123
+Output: 321

+##### Example 2:

+Input: -123
+Output: -321

+##### Example 3:

+Input: 120
+Output: 21

+##### Note:

+Assume we are dealing with an environment which could only store integers within the 32-bit signed integer range: [−2^31,  2^31 − 1].
 For the purpose of this problem, assume that your function returns 0 when the reversed integer overflows.

-##### Update (2014-11-10):

-Test cases had been added to test the overflow behavior.